 When you contact me, I will usually try to ensure I have a time available that could work for you every week.
-Then when we meet, we will already know the options that are available for ongoing sessions.
+Then when we meet, we will already know the options that are available for ongoing sessions, tailored to your needs.

-Whilst many people prefer to see me in person, I realise this isn't always possible and I am able to offer sessions online if that suits you better.
-If you do see me in person, you can also have occasional online sessions for the weeks when you can’t manage to attend in person.
+Whilst many people prefer to see me in person for therapy, I realize this isn't always possible.
+Therefore, I can offer online sessions if that suits you better.
+If you do see me in person, you can also have occasional online sessions during the weeks when you can’t manage to attend in person.

 Sessions are every week.